aamnah/fbgrab/README.md

 - Remove some superfluous casts of variables to their type.
 Thanks to @sawuare.
 - Setting compression level from commandline now work again.
 Thanks to @anthony-loiseau-act.

-## To build you need:

-- zlib
-- libpng

-To run you have to enable the framebuffer in the linux kernel (if not already enabled).
-If you don't know how to do it, read the framebuffer howto.

 # Screenshots

 Screenshots taken by fbgrab (click on image fo fullsize):